minaboktor2628/recipe-blog/src/posts/basbousa.md

 - In a bowl, first mix the dry ingredients:
   - 2 cups of semolina flour
-  - 1 cup shredded desiccated/shredded coconut (optional but very yummy)
+  - 1 cup shredded desiccated/shredded coconut (optional but not really)
   - $\frac{3}{4}$ cups of sugar
   - 1 tsp baking powder
   - A pinch of salt